 Illinois Paralegal Career and Salary Guide

-Our Illinois paralegal career guide is designed to help you get a start in the legal field with up-to-date information on Illinois paralegal salary, job outlook, and career resources.
-Certification is not required to become a paralegal in Illinois, but earning a degree or certificate in paralegal studies can help you stand out from the competition.
+Although Illinois does not regulate the paralegal profession, earning a degree or certificate in paralegal studies can help you stand out in a competitive job market.
 Learn more about how to become a paralegal in Illinois by starting with the easy-to-navigate directory below.

 Table of Contents